Marine pilots in their diminutive Douglas A-4 Skyhawks provided vital close air support for ground forces in Vietnam.

 Fittingly, Dean Macho, commander of MAG-12, led the mission, a strike into the Mekong Delta region.
 Asked if their target lay east, west, north or south of a marked point, the Vietnamese forward air controller simply replied, Roger.
 The comment was indicative of the hold the enemy had on the country.
 Da Nang’s ground troops waited anxiously for the Skyhawks to return.
 They all did, 1st Lt.
 Thomas Boykin’s aircraft being the last to land.
 He reported that, true to form, the enemy had hit his aircraft over the Mekong Delta area, but the minor damage had not given him any problems.
 Boykin said, I dropped the last bomb….I’m glad it’s over.

 Lieutenant David Mowrey told a reporter that his war had been a hell of an education.
 He added something that could be echoed by almost every combat flier, The common denominator of the guys here is that we love to fly, but the sad thing is that in terms of quality and quantity, the best flying comes when you’re in a war.

-This article was written by Jerry Scutts and originally published in the May 1996 issue of Aviation History magazine.
-For more great articles subscribe to Aviation History magazine today!
+This article was originally published in the May 1996 issue of Aviation History.
+For more great articles subscribe to Aviation History today!